IB158LF Biology & Geomorphology of Tropical Islands @ Berkeley...the "Moorea Class"

 A field-based research intensive semester on Moorea, French Polynesia

 The Moorea Class takes students to the Gump Station on the island of Moorea, French Polynesia, for an immersive research experience.
-Students spend a few weeks in courses and training on the Berkeley campus before heading to Moorea for 9-weeks, where they are introduced to the diversity of habitats, flora, fauna and culture on Moorea.
+Students spend a few weeks in lectures before heading to Moorea for 9-weeks, where they are introduced to the diversity of habitats, flora, fauna and culture on Moorea.
 Then, working 6-days a week, students design, propose, conduct and communicate their own independent research on a topic of their choosing.
 Students live communally, sharing a dormitory building and cooking for each other.
-The course culminates back on the Berkeley campus, where students present their research during an all-day symposium that is open to the public.
+The course culminates with an all-day symposium that is open to the public.
 Final research papers are archived, and some have even been published.

 A classical comparative physiology course for upper division majors